Kingdom Hearts HD 2.8 Final Chapter Prologue: Development

 In December 2015, a trailer for the game debuted at the gaming festival Jump Festa, and critics praised the game collection for its aesthetic quality.
 Square Enix developers utilized the Unreal Engine 4 used to make Kingdom Hearts III in all three titles.
 This allowed for quick changes during game development, especially lighting effects.
-A trailer released in September 2016 at the Tokyo Game Show featured a new remix of Kingdom Hearts theme song "Simple and Clean", produced specifically for 2.8, and the games’ opening cinematics.
+A trailer released in September 2016 at the Tokyo Game Show featured a new remix of Kingdom Hearts theme song "Simple and Clean", produced specifically for 2.8, and the games' opening cinematics.
 In July 2017, Nomura spoke on bringing the collection to the Xbox One console, saying he did not believe there was much demand for it outside of North America.
 However, he also said it could be a possibility after Square Enix completed development of Kingdom Hearts III.
 At the X019 gamer event in November 2019, Shinji Hashimoto and Ichiro Hazama announced that the 2.8 collection, along with 1.5 and 2.5, would be released on the Xbox One in 2020.

-The game was released on Windows exclusively via Epic Games Store on March 30, 2021.
+The game was released on Windows exclusively via Epic Games Store on March 30, 2021, and later on Steam on June 13, 2024, following the expiration of the exclusivity.
 On October 5, 2021, it was announced that a cloud version of the game was in development for Nintendo Switch and was released on February 10, 2022.